 - 4 How much banana can cockatiels have?

 - 6 Other fruits and veggies that cockatiels can eat

 - 7 Frequently asked Questions

-Are bananas healthy for cockatiels?
+Are bananas good for cockatiels?

 To find out whether or not bananas are good for cockatiels to eat I always like to take a look at what exactly they contain.
-By doing so, we get a better understanding of what we’re feeding our bird.
+By doing so, we get a better understanding of what we’re feeding our birds.